 If a SNAP recipient expresses interest in a SNAP E&T program in conversation with a DHS employee, the participant may be referred directly to an E&T provider.
 A 511 will be sent to the appropriate SNAP E&T provider as verification of SNAP participation and eligibility for E&T participation.
-If a participant is deemed inappropriate for the chosen training, the class is full or there is another reason the participant will not be enrolling, the provider must complete a Direct Referral Return form and send it to DHS and LISC.
-Further guidance will be provided.
+If a participant is deemed inappropriate for the chosen training, the class is full or there is another reason the participant will not be enrolling, the provider must complete a Provider Determination form and send it to DHS and LISC.
+Further guidance is available.